 Examinations are administered by computer at approximately 300 Test Centers geographically distributed throughout the United States.
-International test center locations are also available.
 Test Center locations, detailed maps and directions are available on PSI's website: http://online.goamp.com.
 Specific address information will be provided once an appointment has been scheduled.